mariascrs/mariascrs.github.io/_posts/2023-01-09-splitsearcher.md

 ##### Comparison with SuperSolver

-At a high level, SplitSeacher can be viewed as an analogue of SuperSolver[^4] (joint work with Craig Costello and Jia Shi), which improves on the concrete complexity of the Delfs-Galbraith attack against the dimension 1 isogeny problem.
+At a high level, SplitSeacher can be viewed as an analogue of SuperSolver [4] (joint work with Craig Costello and Jia Shi), which improves on the concrete complexity of the Delfs-Galbraith attack against the dimension 1 isogeny problem.
 Both attacks use random walks to find *special* nodes in the graph to reduce the algorithm to a comparitevely easier isogeny problem: the special nodes in the Delfs-Galbraith algorithm are the isomorphism classes of elliptic curves defined over $\mathbb{F}$<sub>$p$</sub>, while the special nodes in the Costello-Smith algorithm are the isomorphism classes of abelian surfaces that are isomorphic to products of elliptic curves.
 The improvements in SuperSolver came from an efficient method for determining whether modular polynomials have subfield roots without computing any such roots explicitly.
 Here, our improvements come from Kumar's parametrisations of the moduli space of dimension $2$ abelian surfaces whose Jacobians are split by an $(N,N)$-isogeny.
 To hear more this general framework for attacking the general isogeny problem (in dimensions 1 and 2), check out the [talk](https://youtu.be/rwEtpYlD9FU) I gave at the Isogeny Club.

 ## Implementation and Experimental Results